tomaallen/Synchrony_Detection-1/README.md

 The combined analysis script does two things
 1. Copies the head/face csv file to the pose output folder
 1. Generates a combined json file in the pose output folder, with id-assigned skeletons
-1. Performs an initial data quality check, generating a file indicating which key-points are detected in each frame
+1. Performs an initial data quality check, generating a csv file indicating which key-points are detected in each frame

 Open a new anaconda prompt and type:
 - `conda activate synchrony_detection` <br><br>
 - `cd {your path}\Synchrony_Detection\synchrony_analysis` <br><br>
 - `python combined_analysis.py`

 Information about whether each step of analysis has run can be found in {settings.FOLDER}\analysis_info\analysis_info.csv.
 A basic summary of video quality for each recording can be found in {settings.FOLDER}\analysis_info\data_quality.csv.
+The initial data quality check results are saved in {settings.FOLDER}\analysis_info\frame_checks\.

-**Before running any models: Data Quality Check**
+### Before running any models: Data Quality Check
 - Edit get_ppt() and get_tp() in data_quality_check.py to extract participant id and timepoint from your filenames
 	- This is crucial in selecting the best camera angle from each session
 	- If you do not have multiple session/timepoints, make get_tp() return '1' for all videos